nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 * In this post we will learn how to create simple API endpoints in flask

-## What is a Flask Blueprint
+## What is an API endpoint
-* A group multiple Flask routes can be segregated as a Flask Blueprint
-* Each blueprint can be used like an MVC controller by registering each blueprint at a URL prefix
-* Routes can be moved from the main server file into blueprints to reduce the lines of code
-* flask `url_for` function can be used to easily used to create relative URLs for a route within a blueprint or for a specific blueprint route
+* An api endpoint is just a URL the server listens to.

 ### Create a Flask Blueprint